jackyongyu/freeDoor/README.md

 # freeDoor
-we use it to suffing on interNet
+we use it to suffering on interNet